PhilippW94/Kafka_POV/README.md

 Launch the connector by executing the configured API call.
 The **query** will join the sample data's ```PRODUCTS```and ```PRODUCT_CATEGORIES```tables.

-Having configured ```"mode": "bulk"```will continously send the data previously loaded into the Oracle instance to our Kafka Cluster.
+Having configured ```"mode": "bulk"```will continuously send the data previously loaded into the Oracle instance to our Kafka Cluster.
 This simulates a constant write load on the Oracle instance.

 ### __6. Setup MongoDB Sink__
 The Sink Connector will be launched by the same means as the Source Connector.
 You will need do **configure the following API call's payload**: